gep13/gep13/source/_posts/2013-12-02-slides-code-continuous-integration-101-talk-dunddd.markdown

 # slides and code

-If you are interested in seeing the slides from the talk, you can find them displayed below, and also available as a download link on this post.
+If you are interested in seeing the slides from the talk, you can find them displayed below, and also available for download [here](/assets/posts/2013-12-02-slides-code-continuous-integration-101-talk-dunddd/Continuous Integration 101.pdf).

 {% slideshare 28819037 %}

 If you want to check out what little code was used during the presentation, you can find it [here](http://gep13.me/CIDemos).

-[wpdm_file id=2]